Promoting the mental health of health services staff

 There are practical actions every health service can take to create a mentally healthy workplace.
-Given the unique nature of the work environment in health service, beyondblue is developing a practical, step-by-step guide for health services on how to develop and implement a tailored mental health and wellbeing strategy for their staff.
+Given the unique nature of the work environment in health service, beyondblue has developed a practical, step-by-step guide for health services on how to develop and implement a tailored mental health and wellbeing strategy for their staff.

 The development of this resource has been informed by a Steering Committee comprised of representatives from health services across metropolitan, regional and rural Victoria. beyondblue has also consulted widely with representatives from other health services, unions, professional associations, employer bodies, regulators, government, national industry peak bodies and academics in the area of workplace mental health.

 To get started, download the guide below or order it from our catalogue for organisations.

 beyondblue's landmark National Mental Health Survey of Doctors and Medical Students, released in October 2013, identified some of the mental health challenges facing the medical profession.

 Poor mental health among health professionals has far-reaching effects.
 As well as the personal impact for the individual and those close to them, colleagues, patients and health services can also be affected.
 Promoting good mental health in our health services in strongly in the interests of both the health profession and the broader Australian community.